 From the blatant racism throughout the novel, it’s clear that the Logans are confronting the challenges of living in a society dominated by whites.
 At school, for example, the black children only have books that have been deemed unfit for use by white children.
 At home, the family is constantly defending their land from the former white owners’ attempts to take it back form them.

-Although the Logans are victims of racial injustice, they also…(read full theme analysis)
+Although the Logans are victims of racial injustice, they also…read analysis of Racism

 In a culture where the memory of slavery is still strong, land is a symbol of independence and autonomy.
 Big Mama, Mama, and Papa repeat the same refrain throughout the book: "We won't lose the land."
-The land represents the Logans’ independence from the power structure around them, since by working their own plot of land the Logans are free, in both the sense that they have no master, can earn based on…(read full theme analysis)
+The land represents the Logans’ independence from the power structure around them, since by working their own plot of land the Logans are free, in both the sense that they have no master, can earn based on…read analysis of Land as Independence

 Because they live in a wildly unjust society that’s biased against black people, the Logans must create their own forms of justice while maintaining their self-respect, dignity, and protecting their own safety.
-This can be an extremely difficult balancing act, even when the slights are smaller ones, like being ignored in the grocery store—which causes Cassie to yell at the store manager and get her family kicked out—or larger injustices, like being tossed around and…(read full theme analysis)
+This can be an extremely difficult balancing act, even when the slights are smaller ones, like being ignored in the grocery store—which causes Cassie to yell at the store manager and get her family kicked out—or larger injustices, like being tossed around and…read analysis of Injustice and Dignity

 In the author’s note to Roll of Thunder, Hear My Cry, Mildred Taylor writes that her father was a master storyteller.
 She says that from his storytelling, she “learned to respect the past, to respect my own heritage and myself.”
 Storytelling plays a similar role for Cassie in the book.
 During Christmas, for example, several of the adults in the black community tell stories about their families.
-The stories are a way for Cassie to…(read full theme analysis)
+The stories are a way for Cassie to…read analysis of Storytelling and Language